cdwyer-240395/Intune-Scripts-Packages/README.md

-ZIP also included for easy download of all files for necessary package.
+Zipped file also included for easy download.

 Installation: